-This RCR Framework describes Agency policies and requirements related to applying for and managing Agency funds, performing research, and disseminating results, and the processes that Institutions and Agencies follow in the event of an allegation of a breach of an Agency policy.
-The provisions of this RCR Framework are subject to the specific terms and conditions of individual funding agreements and the Agreement on the Administration of Agency Grants and Awards by Research Institutions (the Agreement) between the Agencies and each Institution.
+This RCR Framework describes Agency policies and requirements related to applying for and managing Agency funds, performing research, and disseminating results, and the processes that institutions and Agencies follow in the event of an allegation of a breach of an Agency policy.
+The provisions of this RCR Framework are subject to the specific terms and conditions of individual funding agreements and the Agreement on the Administration of Agency Grants and Awards by Research Institutions (the Agreement) between the Agencies and each institution.

-The Institution shall develop and administer a policy(ies) to address allegations of policy breaches by researchers that meets the minimum requirements set out in the RCR Framework.
-The Institution applies this its policy(ies) to all research conducted under its auspices or jurisdiction.
+The institution shall develop and administer a policy to address allegations of policy breaches by researchers that meets the minimum requirements set out in the RCR Framework.
+The institution applies its policy to all research conducted under its auspices or jurisdiction.
 In addition, researchers who apply for or hold agency funding are required by the Agencies to adhere to the RCR Framework.